azimgivron/genepriority/README.md

     <img width="40%" src=".images/NEGradient_GenePriority-logo.png" >
 </p>

-The repository **NEGradient_GenePriority** (short for "Non-Euclidean Gradient Methods for Matrix Completion in Gene Prioritization") provides the code and data to reproduce the results presented in the paper "[Gene prioritization using Bayesian matrix factorization with genomic and phenotypic side information.](https://pubmed.ncbi.nlm.nih.gov/29949967/)" This study introduces a novel method for gene prioritization by combining Bayesian matrix factorization (BMF) with genomic and phenotypic side information, enabling robust predictions and improved identification of disease-associated genes.
+The repository **NEGradient_GenePriority** (short for "Non-Euclidean Gradient Methods for Matrix Completion in Gene Prioritization") is designed to implement and evaluate algorithms on the *Online Mendelian Inheritance in Man* (OMIM) dataset for gene prioritization.
+The goal is to identify disease-associated genes by leveraging genomic and phenotypic side information.

----
+This repository focuses on producing results using the **NEGA2 algorithm**, as described in the paper *"Non-Euclidean Gradient Methods: Convergence, Complexity, and Applications"*.
+The results will be compared with the outcomes from the method presented in *"Gene prioritization using Bayesian matrix factorization with genomic and phenotypic side information"* ([Zakeri et al., 2018](https://pubmed.ncbi.nlm.nih.gov/29949967/)).
+To ensure coherence in algorithm implementation and evaluation, results from the GeneHound method were reproduced as a baseline.

+**References**

+1. Ghaderi, S., Moreau, Y., & Ahookhosh, M. (2022). *Non-Euclidean Gradient Methods: Convergence, Complexity, and Applications*.
+Journal of Machine Learning Research, 23(2022):1-44.
+2. Zakeri, P., Simm, J., Arany, A., ElShal, S., & Moreau, Y. (2018). *Gene prioritization using Bayesian matrix factorization with genomic and phenotypic side information.* Bioinformatics, 34(13), i447–i456. doi:10.1093/bioinformatics/bty289.
+PMID: 29949967; PMCID: PMC6022676.

 ## Overview